Skip to main content

 • Business Cases for applying methanol for these different vessels.

-The outcomes of the study have been presented in several project deliverables and summarized in an overall findings report.
-The consortium concluded that applying methanol as a shipping fuel is deemed to be feasible from a technical and operational perspective, and that there are several options for sustainable production of methanol from sources such as biomass, municipal waste and through a synthetic production from hydrogen and a sustainable carbon source.
-From the six methanol ship designs that were performed as part of the project, it was concluded that there are significant differences in the redesign costs of different vessel types.
+The outcomes of the study have been presented in several project deliverables and summarized in several management reports.
+The consortium concluded that applying methanol as a shipping fuel is feasible from a technical and operational perspective, and that there are several options for sustainable production of methanol from sources such as biomass, municipal waste and through a synthetic production from hydrogen and a sustainable carbon source.
+From several methanol ship designs that were performed as part of the project, it was concluded that there are significant differences in the redesign costs of different vessel types.
 Important factors are the current layout and available space onboard and the preferred fuelling solution (either switch to methanol as single fuel option or as a dual fuel).

-Stakeholders in the consortium appreciated the multidisciplinary approach and expressed their interest in following up on the project.
-The consortium has identified four topics for further development:
+Stakeholders in the consortium appreciate the multidisciplinary approach and express their interest in continuation of the project.
+The consortium has identified four main topics for further development:

 • There are some remaining safety and ship design issues that need to be tackled.
 This includes solution for venting during the bunker and ventilation during operations on board.

-• Additional knowledge is needed on the engine performance of both spark-ignited and direct separated injection in a compression ignited engine.
-These tests should be performed in several engine classes.
+• Additional knowledge is needed on the engine performance of both spark-ignited and direct injection in a compression ignited engine.
+These tests should be performed in several engine types.

 • There are still uncertainties concerning the availability and pricing of sustainable methanol.
 Additional research is needed in setting up different supply chains.
 Because policies and legislation are very important in the steps towards implementation, results will be discussed with policy makers.